(Sophia Howlett, Marsilio Ficino and his world, Palgrave Macmillan, 2016)

 Ficino’s new human is full of possibilities.
 We can be a great genius, a soul inspired by love; we can also be Icarus falling into the sea of matter to disappear forever.
 We can become whatever we desire.
 The person who is most especially placed to explore these possibilities is the Platonic philosopher.
 Those who expect most, and climb most high, experience both the elation of divine frenzy, and also at times, especially when the climb is so steep, the depression or ennui of melancholy.
 This is particularly true of the Platonic philosopher, ruled by the planet Saturn.
 The Platonic philosopher aims to climb high and experiences both inspiration and melancholy in her or his ascent.
 Out of the dualism in Saturn’s influence comes a new intellectual pattern, a reflection of this tragic and heroic disunity, that of ‘modern genius.’
 Saturn gives us the enthusiasm to reach upwards, leading to frenzy or inspiration, and is only one step away from the Angelic Mind.
 But he is also a malign influence if we are not careful.
 The Platonic philosopher is aut eno aut demon.
 He sits near the arch of the celestial world with Saturn and contemplates the divine.
 Further, if the Platonic philosopher is the archetypal genius, then we can suspect that the poet or singer who pours forth inspired poetry might also be ideally the Platonic philosopher (Sophia Howlett, Marsilio Ficino and his world, 149).

 Ficino’s immediate target for this political and anthropological renovatio was the young nobility and intelligentsia of his time, in Florence and elsewhere.
-In this respect, his project was a failure.
-It did not produce a Golden Age in Florence (although, retrospectively, it did create the legend of one); it did not bring peace and it did not reform Christianity (although the Reformation would begin less than two decades from Ficino’s death).
+In this respect, his project was not entirely successful.
+One can say that Ficino’s works did not lead to a Golden Age of Florence (although, retrospectively, it did create the legend of one).
+They certainly did not bring peace in Europe and did not reform Christianity (although the Reformation would begin less than two decades from Ficino’s death).
 However, if we see things in a broader perspective, as Howlett’s book invites us to do, Ficino’s project was not a failure.

 [Ficino’s world] is very close.
 Ficino reaches across to us, all unawares, whether we are studying the history of science, reading the Metaphysical poets, considering the immanence of the divine in a Romantic poet, thinking about the nature of our perception of the real or on a more mundane level dabbling in esoterica in a local ‘spirituality’ store.
 This is because Ficino is part of a tradition that lives on.
 His contribution is that he brought together a series of separated but related strands to create a cohesive vision of the world, than relaunched that vision as the Platonic revival.
 He did so because he believed that the Platonic tradition could change our world.
 This belief is what provides the structure of his vision.
 It is also what makes his vision so very strong, ready to withstand the next centuries.
 As the revival moves away from him, the strands gradually separate once again, but in so doing, the tradition lives on in multiple ways. (p.
 192)